-I tried to make these last year, also at Christmas time.
-However, I wasn’t confident enough whilst making the caramel.
-As a result of not cooking it for long enough it didn’t set.
-This only became apparent after chilling for a good length of time, in the fridge.
+Although I attempted to make these last year, also at Christmas time, it resulted in a big mess!
+Because of lacking confidence the caramel wasn’t cooked for long enough and didn’t set.
+And this only became apparent after chilling for a good length of time in the fridge.
 Resulting in an oozing, caramel mess when the squares were cut.
 So it was time for me to attempt the caramel again.

-Never one to give up on a challenge, even if it has taken a whole year, I decided to start again from scratch.
+Since I never give up on a challenge, even if it has taken a whole year, I decided to start again from scratch.
 First of all a new shortbread recipe for the base.
 Last year’s attempt used a cookie recipe.
 Followed by nothing short of sheer bravery, when making the caramel.
-Do not be scared or alarmed.
-I will talk you through each step, so that you will have success first time and every time you make the caramel.
-Finally the chocolate covering, which has stayed the same.
+Please don’t be scared or alarmed, I will talk you through each step, so that you will have success first time and every time you make the caramel.
+Finally, the chocolate topping needed no alteration.
 Although I’ve improved the cutting technique, which minimises the risk of the chocolate cracking.

 Now, I am not known for my sweet tooth – Caramac is an entirely different matter😉 – however, these squares may very well be my undoing.
 Years ago, when our children were young, a group of us mums would meet up regularly.
 We all, at that time, had girls who were friends at school.
 Meeting up gave the girls an opportunity to play together and allowed us mums to get to know each other.
 10 years on, I now count two of those wonderful ladies as my best friends.